The Tús Programme is a community Work placement initiative that is delivered nationally throughout Ireland.

 In order to be eligible for the scheme, you must meet the following participant eligibility criteria.

-• Be in receipt of Jobseekers Allowance from the Department of Social Protection for at least 12 months
+• Be in receipt of Jobseekers Allowance from the Department of Employment Affairs and Social Protection for at least 12 months.

 See What We Do

-The Department of Social Protection randomly selects persons on the Live Register who satisfy the criteria for Tús and offers them the opportunity to be considered for local employment on the programme as opportunities arise.
+The Department of Employment Affairs and Social Protection randomly selects persons on the Live Register who satisfy the criteria for Tús and offers them the opportunity to be considered for local employment on the programme as opportunities arise.

 - All candidates who agree to participate will be interviewed by DLDC and considered for placement